BerriAI/reliableGPT/README.md

 reliableGPT monitors for errors and retries with the specified models in the given order until it receives a valid response, at which point it stops processing the remaining strategies.

+For context window errors it automatically retries your request with models with larger context windows

 # Setup
 ## Step 1. pip install package
 ```